 Download Free Vegetable Growing Guide PDF

-Growing Gold Horn Hybrid Peppers in the Vegetable Garden
+Growing Gold Horn F1 Peppers in the Vegetable Garden

 Start by sowing seeds indoors about 6-8 weeks before the last expected frost date.
 Plant the seeds at a depth of 0.25 inch in seed-starting mix, maintaining a consistent temperature of around 72 F to encourage germination.
 Using heat mats and grow lights during indoor cultivation is important to develop robust seedlings.